 a.
 NYMPHÆACEÆ OR WATER LILY FAMILY.- These are aquatic perennial herbs with thick root-stocks and floating, peltate leaves.
 The flowers are perfect and have large petals.
-The seeds are enclosed in an aril, and the embryo has fleshy cotyledons.
+The seeds are enclosed in an aril, and the embryo has neshy cotyledons.

 Nuphar luteum of Europe and Middle Asia contains the alkaloid nupharine and tannin, the latter of which splits into ellagic and gallic acids.
 The yellow pond lily (Nymphaa advena) of the b.
-RANUNCULACEÆ OR CROWFOOT FAMILY.- These are annual or perennial herbs with simple or compound leaves, regular or irregular flowers, and fruits which are akenes, follicles, or berries.
+RANUNCULACEÆ OR CROWFOOT FAMILY.-These are annual or perennial herbs with simple or compound leaves, regular or irregular flowers, and fruits which are achenes, follicles, or berries.

 United States contains similar principles.
-The seeds and rhizomes are rich in starch and are used as food, in some cases starch being manufactured from them, as of various species of Nymphæa, Nelumbo (Lotus) and Victoria, and Euryale ferox.
+The seeds and rhizomes are rich in starch and are used as food, in some cases starch being manufactured from them, as of various species of $Nymph\alpha a$ , Nelumbo (Lotus) and Victoria, and $Euryale\ ferox$ .